I Told You So

 Eena

 stepped lightly through the meadow preceding Lacsar Forest.
-As her bare feet contacted the ground,
+As her bare feet

-survive.
-A trail of green spread out
+vitality needed to survive.
+A trail of green spread out from around her,

-For the twelve years Eena had been stowed away on Earth, Moccobatra had
+progressing with every step.
+For the twelve years Eena had been stowed away on

-endured without a Sha—without anyone capable of tending to the well-being of
+Earth, Moccobatra had endured without a Sha—without anyone capable of tending

-the flora.
-Over that time the foliage
+to the well-being of the flora.
+Over that time the foliage had slowly withered

-had slowly withered down to a very sad state, most vegetation barely hanging
+down to a very sad state, most vegetation barely hanging onto life.
+Now that

-whole population expected her to revive the planet.
-So far, only a small circle—a half-mile
+she was home, the whole population expected her to revive the planet.
+So far,

-radius around the heart of Harrowbeth—had been healed at her hands.
+healed at her hands.
 The rest would take months of travel.

 The